Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/soft-skills/being-openly-vulnerable.md

 - When you find yourself in disagreement, voice your disagreement politely.
 	- This showcases to others that disagreement is OK, and showcases how disagreement should be conducted.

+- When a conversation has finished and there was conflict in the conversation (or if you feel you acted poorly), take a break for a short while (10+ minutes), and then speak to the person you conflicted with to see check in and see if the conflict had been upsetting or otherwise negatively affected them.
+If it did, apologise and ask for feedback.
+	- This showcases that reflection is a good thing to have, and apologising for causing offence is normal.
+	- This also ensures any damage to relationships is repaired, and if no damage was caused can further strengthen relationships due to the safety felt in being openly vulnerable.

+- Ask for feedback on your behaviour from people you interact with regularly.
+	- This showcases and promotes a feedback culture, and gives an opportunity to receive feedback for self-improvement (to prevent yourself from becoming a dickhead).

 ## Preventing dickheads

 Watch out for the following behaviour: